tariqk/maklumat-PRU13/README.rst

 Okay, your data's got an error in it.
 What now?
 ===============================================

-Hey, ``let me know``__!
+Hey, `let me know`__!
 Log an issue in github, specify which part of the information is incorrect, or inconsistent.
 I've also provided me the raw HTML from the EC's website files that I used, as well as the URLs that I grabbed those files from as a reference, if you want it.
 Well, I *want* it, in case I need to backtrack and figure out what's wrong with the sources.

 __ https://github.com/tariqk/maklumat-PRU13/issues

-Or, even better, if you've made some changes to the data (say, by adding more information, fixing reams and *reams* of stupid errors I possibly made), then feel free to submit a pull request and help me get it fixed.
+Or, even better, if you've made some changes to the data (say, by adding more information, fixing reams and *reams* of stupid errors I possibly made, running through everything to ensure that the data is consistent), then feel free to submit a pull request and help me get it fixed.
 Please note that I'm still new to this whole git and github thing, though, also, I am kind of busy and might not have the time to attend to these issues promptly.
 I will try, though!

 I have more questions I want to ask!
 ====================================